How to get there:

 Lower Calf Creek Falls

 This was another trip must-do.
 It is a 3 mile hike each way (6 miles roundtrip) in 105 degrees.
 At the end of the hike, there is a gorgeous waterfall, which makes it so worth it!
+You can stand by and admire, sunbathe on the sand, or jump in to cool off.

 Vegas > Kanab, UT> Springdale, UT>Bryce Canyon, UT>Capitol Reef, UT